 A year-end blitz, much like a store’s year-end sale, is one last chance to hit target numbers.
 Although ticket quotas are illegal, there’s plenty of evidence that quotas exist at least in some capacity.

-If you receive a traffic ticket anywhere in New York State this holiday season, The Rosenblum Law Firm’s experienced attorneys can help.
+If you receive a traffic ticket anywhere in New York State this holiday season, Rosenblum Law’s experienced attorneys can help.
 Call us at 888-883-5529 for a free consultation.